223 events matched your search

 Staatsburgh State Historic Site

 Have you ever wondered what some of the ruins within Mills-Norrie State Park might be?
 The beautiful park land was once the setting for grand Hudson Riverfront estates.
 This 90-minute guided hike will lead visitors through the park, exploring the history of three historic estates: from Staatsburgh's founding as a gentleman's farm in the 1700s to the development of The Point and Stonehurst estates in the 19th century.
-The hike is approximately 1.5 miles of uneven terrain, requiring study footwear.
-Cost: free.
-Reservations required:
+The hike is approximately 1.5 miles of uneven terrain, requiring sturdy footwear.
+Cost: free, Reservations required.

 Registration: Required